essexcountycouncil/essex-gov-uk-drupal/web/modules/custom/ecc_cct/README.md

-# Essex Co Co cookie consent statistics.
+# Essex County Council cookie consent statistics.

 This module hooks into the events thown by the EU Cookie Compliance module.